prinsimple/SimpleBlockChainWithGO/README.md

 # <span style = "color: rgb(0, 172, 215)">Go BlockChain</span>
 This is a simple blockchain written in <span style = "color: rgb(0, 172, 215)">Go</span>

+Implementing Proof Of Work to validate and confim transactions.
+Please refer to the latest lesson on this README file.

 # Installation
 Assuming you are using WSL.
 Install <span style = "color: rgb(0, 172, 215)">Go</span> from the official website (require 1.16 or later).